OmniModders/Infinitory-Mod/README.md

 # Infinitory-Mod
-The Minecraft mod side of Inifitory, A Minecraft mod to display contents of a chest on a web page
+The Minecraft mod side of Inifitory, A Minecraft mod to display contents of an inventory on a web page.